A Muslim, a Jew, and a Christian walk into a concert hall…

 Since their first concert at Duke University, Abraham Jam has performed for the Festival of the Sacred Arts in Michigan, and for the Parliaments of World Religions in Utah and Kitchener, Ontario, and for Toronto’s MuslimFest in 2018, among other events and venues.

-Abraham Jam released their debut CD, Abraham Jam Live, in 2018 and they are currently working on their second album, a studio project, due out in 2019.
-To fund these two projects, they created a Kickstarter campaign that raised over $48,000.
+Abraham Jam released their debut CD, Abraham Jam Live, in 2018 and their second album, a studio project, in 2019.
+To fund these two projects, they created a Kickstarter campaign that raised over $48,000 from 555 supporters.

 To download a printable PDF of Abraham Jam’s one-sheet, please click here.